AEO: Authorised Economic Operator

 - We were awarded this status in 2019, which recognises our internal processes as reliable, meaning we are a ‘trusted trader’.

-- After the Brexit transition period, AEO will become more desirable as the Customs guarantee ensures our trusted trader status will require fewer checks.
+- AEO status is desirable as the Customs guarantee ensures our trusted trader status will require fewer checks – meaning less delays for your goods.

 CCI: Customs Clearance Information

-- Information to be provided by the shipper/importer, to provide clearance information to us.
+- Information that is provided by the exporter/importer, which provides clearance information to us.

 CFSP (EIDR): Customs Freight Simplified Procedures (Entry In Declarant’s Record)

-- In order to use this system, customers must have a deferment account and a trading reference number.
+- In order to use this system, you must have a deferment account and an EORI number.

 - A UK import entry (customs declaration).